crawlzone/crawlzone/README.md

 ```

-To skip the request and go to the next from your middleware you can `throw new \Crawlzone\Exception\InvalidRequestException`.
+To skip the request and go to the next middleware you can `throw new \Crawlzone\Exception\InvalidRequestException` from any middleware.
 The scheduler will catch the exception, notify all subscribers, and ignore the request.

 ## Processing server errors